 with a circuit board that is designed to charge other devices.
 Every good

-powerbank should have a circuit board with a chip that can intelligently monitor the battery, ensure safe charging and modify or cut off power supply if need be.
+powerbank should have a circuit board with a chip that can intelligently monitor the battery, ensure safe charging, and modify or cut off the power supply if need be.

 Read: Smartphone chargers